 1. Objectives and Priorities of the Programme in 2012 3 1.1.
 General objectives of the Programme 3 1.2.
 Priorities of the Programme 3 2.
-Distribution of Funds Available 6 2.1.
-Distribution of funds available between the different strands 6 2.2.
-Participation in the Lifelong Learning Programme 6 3.
-Distribution of the National Agency Funds Between the Participating Countries 6 3.1.
-Multilateral partnership actions under the Comenius, Grundtvig and Leonardo da Vinci sub-programmes 6 3.2.
-Erasmus Intensive Programmes and Language Courses 6 3.3.
-Comenius Individual Pupil Mobility 6 4.
-Grants and Procurements 6 4.1.
-Calls for proposals 6 4.1.1.
-General call for proposals for 2012 - Lifelong Learning Programme Guide 2012 6 4.1.2.
-Call for proposals: Individual pupil mobility action .22 4.1.3.
+Distribution of funds Available.
+7 2.1.
+Distribution of funds available between the different strands 7 2.2.
+Participation in the Lifelong Learning Programme 7 3.
+Distribution of the National Agency Funds Between the Participating Countries 7 3.1.
+Multilateral partnership actions under the Comenius, Grundtvig and Leonardo da Vinci su programmes 3.2.
+Erasmus Intensive Programmes and Language Courses 8 3.3.
+Comenius Individual Pupil Mobility 9 4.
+Grants and Procurements 9 4.1.
+Calls for proposals 9 4.1.1.
+General call for proposals for 2012 - Lifelong Learning Programme Guide 2012 10 4.1.2.
+Call for proposals: Individual pupil mobility action 22 4.1.3.
 Call for proposals to award a framework partnership agreement for policy networks under Comenius Programme 4.1.4.
-Call for proposals: E&T 2020 awareness raising and support (awareness raising, experimentations and innovations) .24 4.1.5.
-Call for proposals: A sector skills council for the learning sector 6 4.1.6.
-Call for proposals: European associations active at European level in education and training g 6
+Call for proposals: Implementation of the European strategic objectives in Education and training ET 2020 (stakeholder cooperation, experimentation and innovation) 24 4.1.5.
+Call for proposals: a sector skills council for the learning sector 26 4.1.6.
+Call for proposals: A European network of national literacy organisations 28